 Provides for the appropriate branch-level personnel to participate in licensee performance reviews of the fuel cycle facilities in coordination with the regional staff.

-Coordinates with the Director, Office of Nuclear Security and Incident Response (NSIR) and the Director, Division of Fuel in the event that technical expertise is required.
+Coordinates with the Director, Office of Nuclear Security and Incident Response (NSIR) and the Director, Division of Fuels, Radiological Safety, and Security (DFRSS) in the event that technical expertise is required.

-Comments and concurs on LPR etter.
+Comments and concurs on LPR letters for facilities with an ANI.

+At the Director’s discretion, may participate in LPR public/safeguards meetings for facilities with two or more ANIs or an ANI in the same performance area over two consecutive assessment periods.

 Establishes and approves modifications to the LPR program.